joshshapiro/Selectric_III_typeballs/README.md

 I'm using AI models to rewrite the latest OpenSCAD CAD model from [Dave Hayden](https://selectricrescue.org/) to support 96-character Selectric III typeface elements.
 I've added the OpenSCAD file for Vogue-96, *Selectric_III_Element96_001.scad*.
 I don't have a resin printer, but I do have a Selectric-III, so if anyone's in or near Denver, CO and wants to help print and test with me, give me a holler.
 Feel free to take a look at and tinker the OpenSCAD file.
 Thanks to Dave Hayden at Austin Selectric Rescue, Sam Ettinger for the OG GitHub repo, and all others who have contributed to this project!

-# Update: July 7 2023: YOU PROBABLY SHOULDN'T PRINT THIS!

-Update, July 7 2023: [Dave Hayden](https://selectricrescue.org/) took the resin-printed typeball concept and [improved on it greatly](https://selectricrescue.org/balls/SelectricElement88.scad).
-I'm extremely grateful that he took on all the hard work of iteratively going through and dialing in the perfect values to make a functional ball, and I'm pleased to think I contributed in some way to his achievements.

 The original README continues below.

 -----------------------------------------